Brompheniramine, Pseudoephedrine, Dextromethorpan Syrup

 How is Brompheniramine, Pseudoephedrine, Dextromethorpan Syrup Supplied

-Brompheniramine Maleate, Pseudoephedrine Hydrochloride and Dextromethorphan Hydrobromide Oral Syrup is a clear, light pink-colored, butterscotch-flavored syrup containing in each 5 mL (1 teaspoonful) brompheniramine maleate 2 mg, pseudoephedrine hydrochloride 30 mg and dextromethorphan hydrobromide 10 mg, available in the following sizes:
+Brompheniramine Maleate, Pseudoephedrine Hydrochloride, and Dextromethorphan Hydrobromide Syrup 2 mg/30 mg/10 mg per 5 mL is a clear, colorless to slightly yellowish grape flavored solution containing in each 5 mL (1 teaspoonful) brompheniramine maleate 2 mg, pseudoephedrine hydrochloride 30 mg and dextromethorphan hydrobromide 10 mg, available in the following sizes:

 Store at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature].